 Remind us that your church isn’t a “thing,” but normal people powered by you.
 Grant us motivation to bear life-giving fruit; and patience to know that this kind of farming is a work in progress—in us and in others.
 Give us an appetite not only for bread, but for your Book.
 Take us from being prayer privates to prayer majors.
 With our crackling voices, give us the melody of angels.

 Jesus of Nazareth, Saviour of the World, we know it’s a big wish list.
 Forgive us.
 But we want to be a part of the solution, not a part of the problem.
 And we know that celebrating Christ mas with a capital-C and a small space behind the “t” means that only you can truly help.
 We love you.
 The manger of our hearts is ready.

-Signed, your grateful servants at Westminster.
+Signed, your grateful servants.
 Happy birthday!
 Oh, one more question: What do you want for Christmas?
 Oh, right… Us.